orb-lang/espalier/doc/md/node.md

 #### N.select(node, pred)

   Takes the Node and walks it, yielding the Nodes which match the predicate.
-=pred= is either a string, which matches to =id=, or a function, which takes a Node and returns true or false on some premise.
+`pred` is either a string, which matches to `id`, or a function, which takes a Node and returns true or false on some premise.

 ```lua